 Musical Influences: The band’s musical influences start in the 60s (where good classic rock started) and keeps going into the present.
 Influencing artists are: Beatles, Tom Petty, Joe Walsh, U-2, Hank Williams, Joe Walsh, DC Talk, and Beach Boy harmonies.

 True Diversity: Factor 11 band members generally do not like the same music.
-The bass guy loves country.
-Lead guitar is a rocker.
+The bass guy is a rocker.
+Lead guitar blends rock and newgrass.
 Rhythm is a choir director.
 Drummer is power rock.
 With a diverse group like this, it is surprising that the band stays together.
 The essential ingredient is that band members like each other, respect each other’s’ musical differences and blend them into the band’s performances and recordings.
 Check out the Live Performance set list at www.factor11.org/ and you’ll see what I mean.

 Extracurricular Activities: Factor 11 band members reach out to the community and team up with local interdenominational church groups to connect with incarcerated youth at the Marin County California juvenile hall facility.
 Music can be a “bridge” to providing hope for a better life and freedom from the repeat cycles of crime and drug addiction.
 We meet chronic felons, as well as kids who just stayed out too late, in Juvenile Hall.
 The stories are very interesting.
 What is most satisfying is meeting some of these kids, impromptu on the street, or in a supermarket, when they come up to you and ask if you remember them and then tell you how their lives have changed for the better.

 Factor 11 consists of: Spencer Scheer, songwriter, vocals and rhythm and lead guitar.
-Joe Rivera, songwriter and bass guitar; John Coons, vocals, rhythm guitar and sweet harmonies; Jerry Thompson, drummer.
+John Coons, vocals, rhythm guitar and sweet harmonies; Jerry Thompson, drummer.
+Tony Leng, bass guitar.
 Note: Some of our kids used to play in the band, but they got smart, grew up, went to college or to work and for the most part moved away.
 They still come back on occasion to see the band.

 Discography: Factor –11 released a CD called It’s in the Blood in 2004.
 Containing the single Mystery called Love, in 2004.
 The single received radio play throughout the U.S. and reached #29 on the New Music Weekly AC Chart in June 04.
 There is nothing cooler than hearing your music on the radio!